kieran6roberts/kieran6roberts/README.md

 ### My name is Kieran.

 I'm a self taught front-end developer passionate about the problem solving and creative aspects of web development.
 Having graduating with an electronic enginnering degree I decided to take some time out to travel and later discovered a passion for coding, specifically front-end developement.
-I am now on the path of pursuing a career in this field that is constantly expanding with new and interseting topics to learn.
+I am now on the path of pursuing a career in this field that is constantly expanding with new and interesting topics to learn.

 My portfolio is available here [https://kieranroberts.dev](https://kieranroberts.dev "My portfolio").